 As I’ve grown, that image has stuck with me; the face of LeVar as a 19-year-old having the courage to be the face of that pain.
 It’s what motivated me to confront topics of racism, and moving forward, I’ve often wondered how he felt about taking on that responsibility.

 It’s a hard thing to believe.
-Afterall, he was one of the few men that took the time to teach children like myself through the 70s, 80s and 90s how to read through Reading Rainbow.
-I read my very first book back to front because of the man; Momma Don’t Allow.
-And as if that wasn’t enough, Burton found the time to move from working on the ground, to working in the stars as the fictional Lt.
-Cmdr.
-Geordi La Forge; arguably the most intelligent officer on Gene Roddenberry’s Star Trek: The Next Generation.
+After all, he was one of the few men that took the time to teach children like myself through the 70s, 80s, and 90s how to read through Reading Rainbow.
+I read my very first book back to front because of the man.
+The name of the book was Momma Don’t Allow.
+And as if that wasn’t enough, Burton found the time to move from working on the ground, to working in the stars as the fictional Lieutenant Commander Geordi La Forge—arguably the most intelligent officer on Gene Roddenberry’s Star Trek: The Next Generation.

-As corny as this is gonna come off right now, there’s no way I’m not typing this.
+As corny as this is going to come off right now, there’s no way I’m not typing this.

 LeVar Burton: Oh man, I really appreciate hearing that brother.

-I sorta wonder about when you have these moments to sit down and take in comments like, how do you not get overwhelmed over the generations of people who hold you at that high regard?
+I wonder about when you have these moments to sit down and take in comments like this.
+How do you not get overwhelmed over the generations of people who hold you at that high regard?

 So what was the actual intent to start out?

 Yeah.
 Fame is extremely difficult to navigate through no matter how old you are.
-In my case, I was just lucky enough to always have people around me that loved and cared for my well being, and were willing, most importantly, to be honest with me.
-When I was of the mind that I could become some insert athlete, they were present to remind me that, no no no, biologically, that’s not gonna happen blood (laughs).
+In my case, I was just lucky enough to always have people around me that loved and cared for my well-being, and were willing, most importantly, to be honest with me.
+When I was of the mind that I could become some athlete, they were present to remind me that, no no no, biologically, that’s not going to happen [laughs].
 So more than anything, people with whom I’ve been comfortable with and who’ve I’ve been able to hold accountable to my most highest expression have been integral to my development.